Ultimate Guide to Dominating Black Friday PPC in 2018

 Are you behind or are you tracking real-time?

-If you’re importing transactions from Google Analytics you might not see any conversion data in the AdWords interface until the next day.
+If you’re importing transactions from Google Analytics you might not see any conversion data in the Google Ads interface until the next day.
 This makes it incredible hard to optimize your campaigns on the day.

-So, if you’re relying on Google Analytics to track your revenue, then you should focus by reviewing your AdWords performance in Google Analytics instead of in the AdWords interface.
+So, if you’re relying on Google Analytics to track your revenue, then you should focus by reviewing your account performance in Google Analytics instead of in the Google Ads interface.

 If you’re using the regular conversion tracking code, then you’ll be fine as there is between 30-60 minute delay on the data you see.